Q. Waldorf schools are famous for stressing imaginative thinking. Encouraging children to use their imaginations has to be good, doesn't it?

 Here are three passages adapted from THE BRIEF WALDORF / STEINER ENCYCLOPEDIA:

 inspiration - According to Steiner, this is the second level of non-rational spiritual insight; a precursor or subcategory of clairvoyance.
 Anthroposophists believe that inspiration falls between imagination (the first level of non-rational spiritual insight) and intuition (the third level).
 The power of imagination, Anthroposophists believe, enables one to form true mental pictures containing, at least in incipient form, spiritual truth.
 Inspiration enables one to highlight and accentuate the spiritual content of such images, while stripping out irrelevant mundane elements.
-The development of clairvoyance is, according to Anthroposophical belief, basic to the process of occult initiation.
-The cultivation of Inspiration can be considered the second stage of occult initiation.
+Intuition enables one to fully grasp spiritual content or meaning, under the tutelage of the gods.
+In its ordinary form, Steiner taught, inspiration moves the heart and directs the soul, leading us in the direction of clairvoyance.
+In its heightened form, as practiced by Anthroposophists, Inspiration is considered to be a functional form of clairvoyance, falling between heightened Imagination (the first level of clairvoyance) and heightened Intuition (the third level of clairvoyance).
+Steiner said all humans will possess heightened Inspiration — "Venus consciousness" — when we reach the Future Venus stage of evolution.

 intuition - According to Steiner, this is the third level of non-rational spiritual insight, rising above imagination and inspiration.
-The faculty of imagination, Anthroposophists believe, enables one to form true mental pictures.
-Inspiration enables one to highlight and accentuate the spiritual content of such images.
+The faculty of imagination, Anthroposophists believe, enables one to form true mental pictures containing, at least in incipient form, spiritual truth.
+Inspiration enables one to highlight and accentuate the spiritual content of such images, while stripping out irrelevant mundane elements.
 Intuition enables one to fully grasp spiritual content or meaning.
 In its ordinary form, Anthroposophists believe, intuition is a prompting of the heart or spirit containing deep, felt truth.
 In its heightened form, as sought by Anthroposophists, Intuition is the highest type of exact or reliable clairvoyance.
-The cultivation of Intuition can be considered the third stage of occult initiation.
+As such, it is "Vulcan consciousness," the consciousness humankind will perfect during the Future Vulcan stage of evolution.

-Waldorf teachers almost never explain these concepts to students or students' parents, and in stressing imagination they are, to some extent, encouraging the kind of imagination that most people find desirable.
+Waldorf teachers almost never explain these concepts to students or to students' parents, and in stressing imagination they are, to some extent, encouraging the kind of imagination that most people find desirable.
 But they often also have these "deeper" meanings in mind.

 For more information, see

-(search for "imagination")
+"Spotlight on Anthroposophy" (search for "imagination")

-(scroll down to "imagination")
+THE BRIEF WALDORF / STEINER ENCYCLOPEDIA (scroll down to "imagination")

-(see references to clairvoyance)
+EXAMINING ANTHROPOSOPHY AND STEINER EDUCATION (EASE) (see references to clairvoyance)